hurter3/LionsTour2021SA/README.md

             - The most complex function has a cyclomatic complexity value of 2 while the median is 1.

 - [CSS Validator](http://csslint.net/)
-    - Output - CSS lint found 0 errors and 15 warnings for "Disallow IDs in selectors" but they were working so have been left.
+    - Output - CSS lint found 0 errors and 13 warnings for "Disallow IDs in selectors" but the ID's were required and work so I have left them.

 ### Python Testing